Energy Storage Rebates

 - Proof of demand-response enrollment (signed Curtailment Services Provider contract or Rhode Island Energy ConnectedSolutions confirmation), or a commitment to enroll once a qualifying program is available, as noted in the program terms and conditions.

-- Completed customer W-9 form (required regardless of rebate payee).
+- Completed W-9 form of rebate payee.

 Upon receipt of a complete and accurate completion package, OER will review your submission and once approved, issue rebate payment to the designated payee within 4-6 weeks of approval, via State of Rhode Island payment processes.